MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/environment.md

 To illustrate the use of environment-specific `connection-string` settings in the Data API builder configuration files, consider the following sample setup:

 #### Base Configuration File (`dab-config.json`)
 This file contains all common configuration settings that don't vary between different environments.
-It might not include the `connection-string` since it will differ between development and production environments.
+It might not include the `connection-string` since it differs between development and production environments.

 ```json
 {